 Miranda Ellis I disagree with Karen, DeeDee & Loren.
 We’re talking about an adult in your house who has issues bad enough to hurt someone else.
 You’re just going to let harm come into your home and take over?
 If we’re talking drugs or issues like that (which is what I assume since we’ve used the term HARMFUL), they have to want the help, you cannot MAKE them want help or make them get help, despite what the show intervention wants you to think.
 You shouldn’t let harmful things into your home, period.
 They need to deal with their issues or prove they are working on them before something awful happens to the rest of your family.
 They are adults, not kids anymore.
 They have to decide.

 I also don’t know of anyone who resolved harmful issues because you enabled them.
 You have to put your foot down, say deal with it or don’t come back.
 They have to hit rock bottom before they need or want you and not just use you.
-It is harsh, but drugs and death are more harsh.
+It is harsh, but drugs and death are harsher.
 Seeing your child in a casket is most harsh, I think.
-There are drug addicts who have literally died and been brought back to life after they shot up… and they talk about it like it’s sunday brunch with their mom.
+There are drug addicts who have literally died and been brought back to life after they shot up… and they talk about it like it’s Sunday brunch with their mom.
 Just part of life for people like that.

-Not to say it’s easy, or what you may want to do, but allowing harmful issues to live in your home will only make them worse not better.
+Not to say it’s easy, or what you may want to do, but allowing harmful issues to live in your home will only make them worse, not better.

 If there are other children in your home and you allow your other children to move back into your home, knowing full well these kids had issues you could actually put yourself in the situation to get your minor children taken away.
-Yes family is family; however i would never put my family and especially my other children in arms way.
-Assuming this is a drug related problem; you are better off giving them a dose of tough love by telling them you love them; but you cant help them.
+Yes, family is family; however, I would never put my family and especially my other children in harm’s way.
+Assuming this is a drug-related problem; you are better off giving them a dose of tough love by telling them you love them, but you cant help them.
 Explain to them that they need to check themselves into a treatment facility to work through their issues at hand.
 Moving them back into your home is not helping them; it only further enabling them.

 DonKeri Kent My parents rescued my sister, over and over again, we had strained relations, I ended up living with one parent and they sent her away, my teenage years were horrible with the constant fighting.
 If bringing a child home /adult child disrupts the family and brings no eventual peace, then you don’t sacrifice a ship for one mate.
 Make sure you don’t step on the boat prior to leaving the dock.